fultonj/antelope/README.md

 # antelope
-Scripts to help me during while working on OpenStack Antelope
+Scripts to help me while working on OpenStack Antelope